False Bay: Climate change

-Winds that cause upwellings have increased, causing a cooling of the water in the bay, and possibly nutrient enrichment.
+Winds that drive upwellings have increased, cooling the bay's water and possibly enriching nutrients.
 The ecosystem has shifted as a result, with typical west coast species like kelp and rock lobsters expanding their ranges and populations eastwards.
-Sea level rise and exposure to more frequent storm surge has increased the erosion of low lying sandy shores, and increased risk to coastal developments.
+Sea level rise and exposure to more frequent storm surge have increased the erosion of low-lying sandy shores and increased the risk to coastal developments.

 The rising sea level is cutting back the coastline near Macassar beach during high swell events at a rate in the order of 2 m per year.
 The sea level is estimated to have been rising at about 1.9 mm per year since 1958.

 Research

-Early oceanographic and biological research in the region tended to be top-down sector based, but this trend has changed since the last decade of the 20th century to systems-orientated research for integrated coastal management and ecosystem based conservation.
-Recent research has included the effects of climate change, population growth, and related issues of over-fishing and coastal development.
+Early oceanographic and biological research in the region tended to be top-down and sector-based.
+Still, this trend has shifted, since the last decade of the 20th century, toward systems-oriented research for integrated coastal management and ecosystem-based conservation.
+Recent research has examined the effects of climate change, population growth, and related issues such as overfishing and coastal development.

-On 25 September 1968, and again, 21 years later, on 11 and 12 September 1989, symposia on the environmental assessment of False Bay were held under the auspices of the Royal Society of South Africa in Cape Town.
+On 25 September, 1968, and again, 21 years later, on 11 and 12 September, 1989, symposia on the environmental assessment of False Bay were held under the auspices of the Royal Society of South Africa in Cape Town.
 The proceedings of both symposia were published as dedicated issues of the Transactions of the Royal Society of South Africa.
 Subsequently, in 1991, the Society published the proceedings of the 1989 symposium in book form.
 A review paper published in August 2019 lists 310 relevant papers published on False Bay.